aelendt/Bellabeat_Case_Study/README.md

   - This could open up a market into advertising the Bellabeat product line for medical applications like pregnancy or eating disorders.
 - Due to the low product engagement from some individuals, you could implement a notification that could remind you if you are leaving behind your smart device.
 Similar to the way Apple utilizes the AirTag.
   - This should result in a positive change in product engagement.
 - Since you are already tracking heart rate information through the other Bellabeat products you could train them to track your normal heart rate patterns and abnormal heart rate patterns.
-This can give advanced warnings about heart attacks or other heart arrhytmias.
+This can give advanced warnings about heart attacks or other heart arrhythmias.